 The PCW’s role is to support the school in its aim to be a safe and supportive learning environment by involving students in a wide range of activities such as camps, woodworking craft, excursions and lunch time groups.
 Michael is part of the wellbeing team and works alongside the student counsellor to support student and their families around a range of wellbeing issues.
 He also links families to community resources and services by providing information about support and services provided through community groups, including church groups.

 The PCW’s office is in the Wellbeing Centre and he can be contacted by phoning the school office.

 Walker Learning Approach

 Naracoorte South Primary consistently implements the Walker Learning approach in the junior primary years.

 Walker Learning is an holistic teaching and learning pedagogy that is developmentally and culturally appropriate for children in their early childhood and primary years of education.
 Walker Learning emphasises the relationships between teacher and child and family.
 It aims to develop both skills for life and skills for curriculum in children.

-Students from reception to year 2 engage in Investigations four mornings a week, which are active, hands-on experiences which provide the springboard for formal learning and explicit teaching for the rest of the day.
+Students in reception engage in investigation four mornings a week, which are active, hands-on experiences which provide the springboard for formal learning and explicit teaching for the rest of the day.
 Each day Investigations include three focus children and two teacher directed roles of photographer and reporter.

 For more information on the Walker Learning approach, please visit the Early Life Foundation website.